avinashkote/Getting_and_Cleaning_Data/README.md

 Introduction

-This repository contains my work for the course project for the Coursera course "Getting and Cleaning data".
+This repository contains project code for the Coursera "Getting and Cleaning data" course of the "Data Science Specialization" track.

-#About the raw data
+#Data

 The features (561 of them) are unlabeled and can be found in the x_test.txt.
 The activity labels are in the y_test.txt file.
 The test subjects are in the subject_test.txt file.